by Lee Balsom

 What was your first thought when you heard about Update 5?
-Feel free to share your thoughts in the comments section below, or via social media.
-I’m interested to read what people have to say.
+Can you share that below as a comment?
+I am interested to read what people have to say.

 Whenever I hear about a new update or a new release of any software, I always think of the project that will need to be run in order to take advantage of the enhancements, additions and fixes.
 When I think of selling the project to the business, fitting the project into a busy schedule and mobilizing appropriate resource I think of the pain.

 What if you could realize the benefits and make the gains associated with having the latest and greatest software without a lot of pain?
 If there is little or no pain associated with each update project, why aren’t you running more of these projects?

 These are questions you will have to answer for yourselves.
 In the meantime, we can provide you with some insights into the JDE E1 codebase and what’s been happening in recent updates.
 Understanding what’s happening to the code is important, because changes to the code can be the source of a lot of pain.
 Your perception and expectations in respect of the pain will influence any decisions you take on whether you can, or even should, get and stay code-current.

 Chart 1 shows the cumulative change that Oracle has introduced with each update, starting with Update 2 (UN2) through Update 5 (UN5).
 These numbers include changes upon changes because the same objects feature in many ESUs within and across Updates.